Grupo Televisa S.A.B. (TV) Shares Up Despite Recent Market Volatility

 Grupo Televisa S.A.B.
-(NYSE: TV)’s stock price has increased by 2.40 compared to its previous closing price of 4.58.
-Despite this, the company has experienced a 3.30% gain in its stock price over the last five trading sessions.
+(NYSE: TV)’s stock price has increased by 5.32 compared to its previous closing price of 4.89.
+Despite this, the company has seen a gain of 12.45% in its stock price over the last five trading days.

 Is It Worth Investing in Grupo Televisa S.A.B.
 (NYSE: TV) Right Now?

 Grupo Televisa S.A.B.
-(NYSE: TV) has a higher price-to-earnings ratio of 0.75x compared to its average ratio,, and the 36-month beta value for TV is at 1.42.
+(NYSE: TV) has a higher price-to-earnings ratio of 0.83x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.42.
+Analysts have mixed views on the stock, with 10 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Sponsored

-The average price suggested by analysts for TV is $9.05, which is $3.71 above the current market price.
-The public float for TV is 559.83M, and currently, shorts hold a 0.87% of that float.
-The average trading volume for TV on March 27, 2023 was 3.18M shares.
+The average price point forecasted by analysts for Grupo Televisa S.A.B.
+(TV) is $9.06, which is $3.25 above the current market price.
+The public float for TV is 559.83M, and currently, short sellers hold a 0.87% ratio of that float.
+The average trading volume of TV on March 30, 2023 was 3.17M shares.

 TV’s Market Performance

-TV’s stock has seen a 3.30% increase for the week, with a -18.58% drop in the past month and a 0.64% gain in the past quarter.
-The volatility ratio for the week is 3.79%, and the volatility levels for the past 30 days are at 4.35% for Grupo Televisa S.A.B.
-The simple moving average for the last 20 days is -4.49% for TV stock, with a simple moving average of -23.39% for the last 200 days.
+TV stock saw an increase of 12.45% in the past week, with a monthly gain of 3.83% and a quarterly increase of 12.45%.
+The volatility ratio for the week is 3.42%, and the volatility levels for the last 30 days are 3.69% for Grupo Televisa S.A.B.
+(TV).
+The simple moving average for the last 20 days is 5.88% for TV stock, with a simple moving average of -14.92% for the last 200 days.

 Analysts’ Opinion of TV